LilWinx/Sabres/README.md

 - *Low* mutation has been predicted in in vitro pseudovirus studies, however, there have been no in vitro studies confirming its conferral to SARS-CoV-2 resistance
 - *lineage* mutation is a marker for a specific lineage

+CAUTION!
+It is up to the user to provide high quality VCF files, as SABRes itself does not perform any quality checking.
+Any genomes with low coverage over certain regions may result in missed detection of mutations

 ## Dependencies
 Python == 3.8.13
 Pandas https://pandas.pydata.org/